fsfe/reuse-api-worker/README.md

 this via a direct Docker command, or via SSH (just like the REUSE API does it):

-`docker exec reuse-api-worker reuse-lint-repo https://github.com/fsfe/reuse-tool`
+`docker exec reuse-api-worker reuse_lint_repo -r https://github.com/fsfe/reuse-tool`

-`ssh -i ./worker-setup/files/test_ed25519 root@DOCKER-CONTAINER-IP reuse-lint-repo https://git.fsfe.org/reuse/api-worker`
+`ssh -i ./worker-setup/files/test_ed25519 root@DOCKER-CONTAINER-IP reuse_lint_repo -r https://git.fsfe.org/reuse/api-worker`

 Note that for the latter you enter as root (unlike with the production API), and you require the container's IP address.
 In a Docker network,